Can Your Team Become Challenger Types?

 Spirit vs. Motivation

 We know lots of companies that prefer to hire athletes.
-They feel like athletes have the competitive spirit to win the deals and can even overcome adversity.
+They feel that athletes have the competitive spirit to win the deals and can even overcome adversity.
 That is all great.

 Where they miss is by failing to determine what truly motivates the individual.
 You see, athletes generally perform on a stage for the applause and adulation of the crowd, and/or recognition of somebody they respect (think coach).